5 Things to Know About the iOS 14.4.2 Update

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 14.4.2 update.
 It should help you make a decision.

-We’re in the process of publishing our mini iOS 14.4.2 reviews for the iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so check those guides for additional feedback if you need it.
+We’ve published our mini iOS 14.4.2 reviews for the iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so check those guides for additional feedback if you need it.

 iOS 14.4.2 Problems